eliasbagley/eliasbagley.github.io/_posts/2015-10-24-bintray-ci.markdown

 categories: Android
 ---

-Set up Gradle for pushing to Bintray.
+First, set up Gradle for pushing to Bintray.
 See the instructions [here][bintray-setup-link]

-Add the following to the bottom of `build.gradle`:
+Next, add the following to the bottom of `build.gradle`:

 ```
 task('gitTag') {